duckdb/duckdb-web/faq.md

 <div class="qa-wrap" markdown="1">

-### Is there a development roadmap?
+### Is there a development roadmap for DuckDB?

 <div class="answer" markdown="1">

-We do not maintain a public development roadmap.
+Currently, we do not maintain a public development roadmap.
 We discuss planned developments at DuckCon events (typically held twice a year).
 See the most recent [overview talk at DuckCon #5](https://blobs.duckdb.org/events/duckcon5/hannes-muhleisen-mark-raasveldt-introduction-and-state-of-project.pdf).